Agricultural Literacy Curriculum Matrix

 - Discuss the benefits of implementing technology in food processing.
 Are there any drawbacks or challenges as well?

-- Refer back to the Eating Science Food Collage image from the Interest Approach.
+- Refer back to the Eating Science Food Collage image from the Engagement section of the lesson.
 Explain that you are going to explore a little more of the science involved in creating these foods.

 - Divide the class into 9 teams.